robguevarra/vb-gps/instructions/Roadmap.md

 *New Update*
 - Changed the way we fetch roles.
 Implemented a user_roles table to store the roles of the users.
 - Finance route already working.
 Able to login with finance role and able to go straight to finance dashboard.
+- All the other dashboards need editting to apply getUserRole.ts to fetch the correct roles.
+- Recent Transactions Table should be able to see offline transactions made by finance officer only.
+- Added a column on donor_donations table to record who made the transaction.
+- api/donations route is working.
+Able to post data to the database.
+- DonationModal is working.
+Able to post data to the database.
+- api/donations updated to include comments. allows online donations.
+- ManualRemittanceWizard is working.
+Able to post data to the database.

 # **Currently working on**\
-- All the other dashboards need editting to apply getUserRole.ts to fetch the correct roles.
+errors on missionary dashboard when sidebar is hidden. errors on missionary dashboard in displaying recent donations.

 Finance dashboard recent transactions:
 - should be able to see offline transactions made my finance officer.